benryves/TIWiFiModem/Telnet83Plus/readme.txt

          When in Ctrl mode, the [DEL] key acts as a real delete instead of ^H.  Use this if you get ^H when attempting to backspace.

+         The [ENTER] key defaults to sending CR and when the terminal receives LF, FF or VT it moves the cursor down to the next line in the same column.
+         By pressing [ON]+[ENTER] you can toggle a mode where [ENTER] sends CR LF and when the terminal receives LF, FF or VT it moves the cursor down to the next line and resets it to the first column.

 -----